 At the end of 2001, a plan was finally put in motion to keep back the high waters.
-Nicknamed “Project Moses,” the plan calls for the construction of 79 steel gates, hinged at the bottom, to be installed along the sea floor at the three inlets to the lagoon.
+A project called MOSE (an acronym for Experimental Electromechanical Module in Italian, but also an allusion to Moses) involves the construction of 78 steel gates, hinged at the bottom, installed along the sea floor at the three inlets to the lagoon.
 The gates, which are hollow and normally filled with water, measure 20 meters wide, 3.6 meters deep, and 20 to 30 meters high.
 When water levels appear to be rising dangerously high, compressed air will be pumped into the gates, causing the ends to float up to (and slightly above) the surface.
 In effect, they will form a dynamic dam that will appear only when needed.
 The gates will be tall enough to hold back water quite a bit deeper than the 1966 flood.

-Although construction has begun, there are still numerous problems ahead.
-One problem is where the 3 billion euro (about US$3.5 billion) budget will come from; the government does not currently have adequate reserves to pay for the project.
+Although construction has been underway for quite a few years and significant progress has occurred, there are still numerous problems ahead, and the completion date has been delayed repeatedly.
+One issue is the 5.5 billion euro (and counting) cost, and more specifically the vast portion of that sum that has disappeared due to corruption.
 There are also significant environmental concerns; the project was vigorously opposed by numerous environmental groups.
-Among the concerns is that any interference with normal tides will increase the levels of toxic chemicals such as mercury in the waters of Venice, seriously threatening both marine life and the health of people who consume the local fish.
+Among their concerns is that any interference with normal tides will increase the levels of toxic chemicals such as mercury in the waters of Venice, seriously threatening both marine life and the health of people who consume the local fish.
 There are also basic worries about health and sanitation.
 Venice has no sewer system; household waste flows into the canals and is washed out into the ocean twice a day with the tides.
 No one is certain quite what effect the gates will have on the city’s natural waste treatment system.

 An Uncertain Future

 In the meantime, Venice faces an uncertain and paradoxical existence.
 While tourism increases to record levels, the population of the city itself has plummeted.
-There were 184,000 residents in 1950; today, there are fewer than 60,000.
+The historic old part of the city had about 184,000 residents in 1950; today, there are fewer than 55,000.
 A shocking percentage of Venice’s glorious old buildings stand vacant as owners move to more stable surroundings, yet real estate prices remain astronomically high, discouraging an influx of new residents.
 With no one to renovate and maintain the buildings, they will fall apart faster; but the more the city deteriorates, the fewer people are willing to live there and do anything about it.
-Project Moses may keep the floods out, but will it enable Venice to keep its head above water? —Joe Kissell
+Project Moses may keep the floods out, but will it enable Venice to keep its head above water?